 The art of exploration requires Explorers following their inspirations, collaborating, and compromising to spontaneously create the day.
 This became apparent as the Explorers envisioned an adaptation of Squirrel Tag.
 The whole group thought it through, and soon enough, Explorers were laughing and running to and from each other, hugging trees for safety, and getting ready to run to the next tree when they were forced from their safe points.

-After a short while, we found ourselves running out of time.
-We found a huge cedar and finished our exploration adhering to the motto: Attitude of Gratitude.
+huge cedar and finished our exploration adhering to the motto: Attitude of Gratitude.
 We enjoyed apple slices and each other’s company and shared one thing for which we were thankful.
 Knowing that parents were waiting for us, we quickly left the forest and ran across the field (some rolled down the hill first!) to the waiting congregation of parents.
 A Big Thanks to all the Explorers for your fine work!
 A Big Thanks to you parents for encouraging this sense of wonder!

 Written By: Dave Strich